data-apis/array-api/latest/_sources/purpose_and_scope.md.txt

 fragmentation.
 Concepts and APIs in newer libraries were often inspired by (or copied from) those in older ones - and then changed or improved upon to fit new needs and use cases.
-Individual library authors discussed ideas, however there was never (before this array API standard) an serious attempt to coordinate between all libraries to avoid fragmentation and arrive at a common API standard.
+Individual library authors discussed ideas, however there was never (before this array API standard) a serious attempt to coordinate between all libraries to avoid fragmentation and arrive at a common API standard.